-Default payments and liens
+Default Payments and Liens

-If a unit owner fails to pay their common expense fees on time, they are considered to have defaulted in their contributions to the common expenses.
-If this were to happen, according to section 85 of the Condominium Act, 1998 (the “Act”), the condo corporation automatically has a lien against the unit as of the date of the default.
-The lien resulting from the default of the payment to the common expenses will expire after 3 months unless the condo corporation registers a certificate of lien.
-Registering the lien ensures that the condo corporation has priority in recovering monies owed.
-If the lien expires, the condo corporation loses priority amongst other parties who have an interest in recovering monies owed from the unit (e.g., a mortgagee).
-While the condo corporation can still try to recover the arrears through other legal proceedings without registering a certificate of lien, this will be a more expensive and lengthy process as the condo corporation will now need to compete with other entities to recover the owed amounts.
+If a unit owner fails to pay their common expenses fees on time, they are considered to have defaulted in their contributions to the common expenses.
+If this were to happen, according to section 85 of the Condominium Act, 1998 (the “Condo Act”), the condominium corporation automatically has a lien against the unit as of the date of the default.
+The lien resulting from the default of the payment to the common expenses will expire after 3 months unless the condominium corporation registers a certificate of lien.
+Registering the lien ensures that the condominium corporation has priority in recovering monies owed.
+If the lien expires, the condominium corporation loses priority amongst other parties who have an interest in recovering monies owed from the unit (e.g., a mortgagee).
+While the condominium corporation can still try to recover the arrears through other legal proceedings without registering a certificate of lien, this will be a more expensive and lengthy process as the condominium corporation will now need to compete with other entities to recover the owed amounts.

 Step 1: Proactively Communicating with the Owner throughout